wojdyr/fityk/doc/getstarted.rst

 .. role:: cli-title

-Textual commands that correspond to performed operations are shown in this section in :cli-title:`CLI` boxes.
+Textual commands that you could enter as an alternative to the performed GUI operations are shown in this section in :cli-title:`CLI` boxes.

 First load data from the :file:`nacl01.dat` file.